Telephone Services

 Dial-up:

-Dial-up or "narrowband" Internet connectivity is extremely slow and inefficient, although it may still be a viable solution for very light or infrequent users.
+Dial-up or “narrowband” Internet connectivity is extremely slow and inefficient, although it may still be a viable solution for very light or infrequent users or for those unfortunate enough to live in an areas that is not yet wired for high speed connections.
 There is very little if any investment or start-up cost.
 All you need to get online is an active telephone line, a 56K modem which is still a standard built-in on even the newest computers, and an Internet access account.
 Your Internet account consists of a username, password, and a telephone number as issued by your Internet service provider (ISP).
-Dial-up in Germany is always metered on a time basis, a dial-up flat rate is not available.
-Plans are available with a monthly fee that include a defined amount of minutes or hours every month, unused time is usually not carried over.
+Dial-up in Germany is metered on a time basis – a dial-up flat rate is not usually available.
+Plans are available with a monthly fee that normally includes a defined amount of minutes or hours every month, unused time is usually not carried over.
 There are also plans without monthly fees but the per-minute price is typically a little higher.
-Dial-up over an ISDN phone line is somewhat faster than with a standard phone line, but do require the use of a compatible ISDN modem.
+Dial-up over an ISDN phone line is somewhat faster than with a standard phone line, but requires the use of a compatible ISDN modem.

 Broadband:

-If you know that dial-up is not for you, then one of several high-speed DSL plans can be considered, with download speeds of between 1000 and 6000 Kbps being the most common and readily available in most areas.
-Germany's DSL network is under constant improvement and expansion, however there are still some places where DSL may not be technically feasible.
+If you know that dial-up is not for you, then one of several high-speed DSL plans can be considered with download speeds of between 1,000 and 6,000 Kbps being the most common and readily available in most areas.
+Germany’s DSL network is under constant improvement and expansion, however there are still some places where DSL may not be technically feasible.
+On the other hand, there are an increasing number of carriers that are building infrastructure that allow DSL connections of 16,000 to 50,000 Kbps.
 If broadband connectivity is an essential part of your work or private life, check the availability before buying or renting a home.

-Unlike dial-up, DSL is available with a flat rate.
-Therefore you can leave the service "always-on" as the separate connection leaves the phone line free for calls.
-Required hardware includes a Germany compatible "Annex-B" DSL modem, Annex-A modems from the USA and UK are not compatible.
-A separate DSL activation charge normally also applies however many telcos nowadays do offer package deals with activation and hardware discounts but normally only in combination with a service contract of 1-2 years in duration.
+Unlike dial-up, DSL is normally available with a flat rate.
+Therefore you can leave the service “always-on” as the separate connection leaves the phone line free for calls.
+Required hardware includes a Germany compatible DSL modem.
+A separate DSL activation charge normally also applies.
+However many companies nowadays do offer package deals with activation and hardware discounts but normally only in combination with a service contract of 1-2 years in duration.

 Internet on the Go:

 Internet access does not have to be restricted to your home.
-Germany has Internet cafes and thousands of wireless Internet "hotspots" many of them free-of-charge.
+Germany has Internet cafes and thousands of wireless Internet “hotspots” – many of them free-of-charge.
 Aside from airport terminals, hotspots are also available at hotels, gas stations, bars and restaurants.
 Locations are always subject to change, so do a web search to find a current list of locations near you.
-WLAN enabled laptops and mobile phones can be used.
+WLAN enabled laptops and mobile phones can be used in the hotspots.
+An increasingly popular method of being connected on the go is through the use of USB sticks sold by various providers.
+These sticks allow the user to connect to the Internet using any number of mobile services.
+Rates and speeds vary according to the provider and the users location.

 Important Details:

-Choosing the right service provider and Internet plan is important.
-Many of the Internet "bargains" that you see advertised may have some major drawbacks if you read the German "fine print."
+Choosing the right telephone service provider and Internet plan is important.
+Many of the Internet “bargains” that you see advertised may have some major drawbacks if you read the German “fine print.”
 Some providers bundle flat rate DSL along with phone service, but many then charge more for phone calls for example.
-Pre-selecting an alternate carrier and using calling-cards may not be possible.
-Package deals with free hardware and activation can save you money but most require a two year minimum contract, early cancellation fees do apply.
-Before signing on the dotted line, do check the terms and conditions and find out the costs for early cancellation.
+Pre-selecting an alternate carrier and using calling cards may not be possible.
+Package deals with free hardware and activation can save you money but most require a two-year minimum contract and early cancellation fees may apply.
+Before signing on the dotted line, check the terms and conditions and find out the costs for early cancellation.
 Look for plans that are flexible and find out if there is any English documentation or technical support.

-Given the constantly changing nature of the telecommunications marketplace, pinning down and recommending the exact Internet plan for every type of user at any given time is not possible.
-However TKS is one place to start for English-speakers here in Germany.
-TKS's step-by-step English setup guides and equipment manuals along with an English call-in technical support center can be a real advantage.
-So to establish your connection to the worldwide web here in Germany, first try to define your household's Internet and budgetary requirements, and then look for an Internet service that is easy to use and compatible with your particular needs.
+Given the constantly changing nature of the telecommunications marketplace, pinning down and recommending the exact Internet or data plan for every type of user at any given time is not possible.
+To establish your phone and Internet connection here in Germany, first try to define your household’s phone and Internet budgetary requirements, and then look for a service that is easy to use and compatible with your particular needs.